hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 In each of these examples, your users interact with your product, and your product interacts with the model.

-Sometimes it makes sense to buy an existing product, sometimes it is simpler to build your own - depending on the complexity of the product, and your development knowledge or access to internal development teams.
+## Build or buy?

+Often if you have an idea for an AI powered tool or product, others have had that idea too.
+So you can often find third party tools that do what you want, or something similar enough.
+Sometimes the products are free, sometimes they are paid.

+So should you build it yourself, or buy it?
+As always, that depends on product complexity vs your development knowledge, and what kinds of products are available.
+If it is super simple, just build it.
+Otherwise, look around and test some third party products first before building your own.

-## Code example 1
+## Code example 1: Talking to GPT

 Here is an example of JavaScript using OpenAI API to talk to GPT.
-Not a lot of code needed:
+Not a lot of code needed, and you can get this code directly from the OpenAI API documentation.

 ```javascript
 import { config } from "dotenv";